-A: DoIT focuses on supporting the technology tools for teaching and provides training for tools (e.g. Blackboard, Panopto, VoiceThread) and hybrid/online course design.
+A: DoIT focuses on supporting the technology tools for teaching and provides training for tools (e.g. Blackboard, Panopto) and hybrid/online course design.
 The FDC is UMBC’s teaching center which focuses on teaching and learning across face-to-face or online courses, pedagogical research, and assessment of learning outcomes.
-DoIT and FDC collaborate but are separate units with separate reporting structures.
-FDC programs are often discussion-based programs that focus on building community around teaching, and the FDC also offers confidential consultations and certificate programs.
+DoIT and the FDC collaborate, but are separate units with separate reporting structures.
+FDC programs are often discussion-based and focus on building community around teaching, and the FDC also offers confidential consultations and certificate programs.

 Q: When and how often are faculty paid?

 A: All UMBC faculty are paid bi-weekly (every other Friday).
 Your initial paper check will be distributed to you via your department and then direct deposit will commence.
-HR suggests keeping your paper paycheck stub handy for creating an account to log into the Payroll Online Service Center.
-For more detailed information, visit the HR Paycheck and Direct Deposit Website for Employees.
+HR suggests keeping your paper paycheck stub to create an account on the Payroll Online Service Center.
+Visit the HR Paycheck & Direct Deposit Website for more details.

 Q: When will I learn about benefits?

-A: New full-time faculty will be invited to a New Employee Orientation from Human Resources, are required to select a retirement plan before they can be on payroll, and can review a summary of benefits.
+A: New full-time faculty will be invited to a New Employee Orientation from HR, are required to select a retirement plan before they can be on payroll, and can review a summary of benefits.
 New part-time faculty working less than 30 hours per week can enroll for unsubsidized coverage within 60 days of hire.
-If you have questions about HR orientation or benefits, please contact HR Benefits at firstname.lastname@example.org.
+If you have questions about HR orientation or benefits, please contact firstname.lastname@example.org.

 Resources for Faculty

-Faculty Development Center – Supports faculty in their teaching role through programming, consultations, and other services.
-The Adjunct Faculty Handbook has resources that are helpful to faculty as they transition to UMBC.
+Faculty Development Center – Supports faculty in their teaching role through programming, consultations, services, and resources emphasizing faculty development, pedagogical innovation and research, and assessment.
+See the resources on creating a syllabus.

-Academic Integrity – Contains UMBC’s Statement of Values for Academic Integrity by providing resources and education
+Academic Integrity – Contains UMBC’s Statement of Values for Academic Integrity and resources

 Student Course Evaluations – Presentation from IRADS